mlflow/mlflow/docs/source/model/signatures.rst

 Model Serving Example
 ---------------------
-When logging a model with input example, we automatically save a serving payload to ``serving_input_payload.json`` file, and validate the serving input payload against the logged model prior to model deployment.
+When logging a model with input example, a corresponding serving payload is automatically saved in ``serving_input_payload.json`` file, which is validated against the logged model prior to model deployment.
 The serving payload is converted from input example, and it is a json string that can be used when querying a deployed model endpoint.

 The following example demonstrates how to use the serving payload: